Afnan195/DSA-Notes/1. Two Pointers/Concept.md

-# This is Concept of Two pointers
+# This is Concept of Two pointer